rchikhi/2025-logan-practical/PartA.md

     wget https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR2584403/SRR2584403
     mv SRR2584403 SRR2584403.sra

-(Challenge: see if you can download any of the other links instead?)
+But, do not do this, see instead if you can download any of the other links.

-Then once you have downloaded one of the links, what you have is a file in the SRA (or SRAlite) format that needs to be converted to FASTQ.
+Then once you have done the download, what you have is a file in the SRA (or SRAlite) format that needs to be converted to FASTQ.
 To do that, install the SRA toolkit https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit and type:

     fasterq-dump SRR2584403.sra